nategarelik/The-Bifrost/README.md

 3. Review and approve AI-generated plans before they are applied.
 4. Explore the Settings and Prompt Library tabs for customization and advanced features.
 5. Use the Steam Guide for a checklist to publish your game on Steam.

+## Architecture & Documentation

+- See `Bifrost/PROJECT_BREAKDOWN.md` for a detailed breakdown of the architecture, file purposes, and next steps.
+- The file `Assets/Bifrost/Editor/UI/BifrostEditorWindow.cs` is a legacy/alternate version and can be archived or deleted if not referenced.
+- The `ImageTo3DGenerator.cs` is currently a stub and will be expanded in future releases.
+- For contributing, see `CONTRIBUTING.md`.

 ## Screenshots